 Suppose we decided we wanted to do things in the more complicated connection oriented way anyway.
 Since we would be authenticating the connection, not the message/document/file, that would mean that the recipients of our message/document/file would be able to trivially forge our signature.
 Fixing this would involve more extra complexity on top of the existing extra complexity.
 So, again, OpenPGP is doing things in the optimal way.

-An anonymous message can come from anywhere and be sent by anyone.
+OpenPGP supporting systems are sometimes called on to support the case of unsigned (anonymous) messages/files.
+An anonymous message/file can come from anywhere and be sent by anyone.
 If that person is up to no good and is hoping to mislead you or attack your end point they can just do that.
 If there is a requirement for AE they will just produce valid AE.
 There is no need to modify a message when they are creating the message in the first place.
-AE is only valuable in messaging when you can link it to a particular identity.
-PGP already has signatures for that.
+AE as most people understand it is pointless for messaging/file encryption when there is no authentication to begin with.

 Even if authentication is not possible in the anonymous message/file case it is still possible to check for integrity.
 In other words; you can determine if the message/file was modified in transit.
 For this purpose OpenPGP provides the modification detection code (MDC).
 Since there is no authenticated shared key available in this case the MDC can be a simple but effective checksum that only depends on the encrypted data.